RobertKofler/deviaTE/doc/WALKTHROUGH.md

 ## Getting started

-Right after installing and skipping through the manual we recommend to test that the tool works properly.
+Right after installing and skipping through the manual we recommend to test if the tool works properly.
-We have prepared a FASTQ file containing only reads of *Drosophila melanogaster* that map to the transposable element *jockey*
-(can be downloaded [here](https://github.com/W-L/deviaTE/blob/master/example/jockey_dmel.fastq) [~3Mb, in the example folder of this repository]).
+We have prepared a FASTQ file containing reads from *Drosophila melanogaster* that map to the transposable element *jockey* (can be downloaded [here](https://github.com/W-L/deviaTE/blob/master/example/jockey_dmel.fastq) [~3Mb, in the example folder of this repository]).
 These sequences are sanger reads from Drosophila 12 Genomes Consortium et al. 2007.
 Evolution of genes and genomes on the Drosophila phylogeny. *Nature*.
 450(7167):203-218.